I have something to tell you, and I’m giving fair warning that you won’t like it.

-To make matters worse, as I continued to read I found out she did in fact mean stevia.
-She said while she made it to her goal weight while still using stevia, she struggled with dreaded weight regain.
+To make matters worse, as I continued reading I found out she did in fact mean stevia.
+While Gin Stephens before and after photos were originally taken while still using stevia, she often mentions struggling with dreaded weight regain.
 While I don’t recall writing the diet book I was reading, I felt like I could have.
 Minus the Coke part – because Coke and I will never be on a first-name basis like that.

-Let’s back up to the mean name-calling part of this blog.
-I never considered the author a crazy loon – I was just mad that what she had to say about sweeteners made sense.
+But wait – let’s back up to the mean name-calling part of this blog.
+I never considered Gin a crazy loon.
+After all, Gin Stephens intermittent fasting advice helped me get past many a weight loss stall.
+I suppose I was just mad that what she had to say about sweeteners made sense.
 Also, I was none too thrilled to say goodbye to my beloved keto-friendly sweeteners.

 I adored the fact that her long diet history mirrored mine.
 It was so refreshing to hear she found food freedom after decades of diet disasters … a story that sounds all too familiar.
 I continued with her very well-researched book and paid close attention.